 Ramsar Convention is a convention on wetlands that was signed in 1971 in the Iranian city of Ramsar.
-The negotiations for the convention started in the 1960s by the different countries and NGOs for the protection of wetland habitats of migratory waterbirds.
+The negotiations for the convention started in the 1960s by the different countries and NGOs for the protection of wetlands and their resources.
 Finally, it came into force in 1975.
-India.
-There are 37 Ramsar Sites in India listed under Ramsar Convention.
+There are 42 Ramsar Sites in India listed under Ramsar Convention.

 |The topic, ‘Ramsar Convention’ is one of the important Environment Conventions.
 Read about similar topics below:|

 India has added 10 more wetlands to the sites protected by the Ramsar Convention.

 - Punjab: Keshopur-Miani, Beas Conservation Reserve, and Nangal.

 - Uttar Pradesh: Nawabganj, Parvati Agra, Saman, Samaspur, Sandi, and Sarsai Nawar.